willwatters/SEBC/security/labs/sentry-test.md

 [root@ip-172-31-47-1 ~]# sudo useradd -u 1200 -g inserters ferdinand
 ```

-This was done on the KDC server:
+This was done on the KRB5 server:

 ```
 [root@ip-172-31-32-222 etc]# kadmin.local